Gbolahanomotosho/Telegram-botnet/README.md

   And whenever your infected system (bot/zombies) come online you can use the /Flood command to launch ddos attack

-  If infect up to 700 to 800 computer and you use the online 800 bots/zombies to launch an attack strong enough to shut down a big russian government servers in minutes
+  If you infect up to 700 to 800 computer and you use the online 800 bots/zombies to launch an attack strong enough to shut down a big russian government servers in minutes

   Telegram botnet uses GET requests to flood a web server and it can bypass a traditional firewall 🔥 by using request forgery headers with CRLF \r\n character